Roomify/rooms/README.txt

 6. Set availability and pricing - clicking on events will bring up a colorbox and allows you to interact with it

-7. Create a Booking Type at admin/rooms/booking-types 7a.
-Note create at least one Booking Type called Basic (machine-name:basic) - this will be used by the Booking Manager later on
+7. Create a Booking Type at admin/rooms/booking-types 7a. *** Note create at least one Booking Type called Basic (machine-name:basic) - this will be used by the Booking Manager later on
-(todo - automatically create this type when installing the Booking Manager)
+(this should eventually be automated)

 8. Create a Customer Profile in Commerce